agustin92/ICN2/README.md

-# ICN2
+# PLD
-Control software for ICN2 PLD
+Control software for NGU PLD

 Version 1.0

 Software in progress

-Control software for the PLD chambers of ICN2
+Control software for the NGU PLD

 Features